Enabling Interdisciplinary and Team Science: A Professional Development Program from AIBS

 Location: AIBS, 1201 New York Avenue, NW, Suite 400, Washington, DC 20005

 Cost: The registration fee covers instruction, materials and resources, and breakfast and lunch during the program.
 Transportation and lodging are not included, but AIBS can offer recommendations about lodging options.
-NOTE: Do not make any non-refundable travel arrangements until you have received official confirmation from AIBS that course slots will be available for you on March 14-15, 2017.

-|$825||Full registration for individuals who are not AIBS members or nominated by an AIBS Member Society/Organization.
+$825||Full registration for individuals who are not AIBS members or nominated by an AIBS Member Society/Organization.
 A non-refundable $100 deposit is due at the time of registration.
-Join AIBS now to save $100 on your registration.|
+Join AIBS now to save $100 on your registration.

-|$725||Discounted registration for AIBS Members and individuals nominated by AIBS Member Societies and Organizations.
-A non-refundable $100 deposit is due at the time of registration.|
+$725||Discounted registration for AIBS Members and individuals nominated by AIBS Member Societies and Organizations.
+A non-refundable $100 deposit is due at the time of registration.

-|$725||Group discount for organizations that register four (4) or more participants.
-Please contact Robert Gropp at firstname.lastname@example.org for details.|
+$725||Group discount for organizations that register four (4) or more participants.
+Please contact Robert Gropp at email@example.com for details.

-|If you would like us to bring the course to your institution, we are happy to accommodate you.
+If you would like us to bring the course to your institution, we are happy to accommodate you.
 We are also able to offer a discount for onsite courses.
-Please contact Robert Gropp at email@example.com or 202-340-4281 for more information.|
+Please contact Robert Gropp at firstname.lastname@example.org or 202-340-4281 for more information.

 IMPORTANT: A $100 non-refundable deposit is due at the time of registration.
 Individuals will be billed for the balance prior to the workshop.